Minority Business Enterprise (MBE)

 Who qualifies for MBE?

-- At least 51% owned, operated, and controlled by U.S. citizens who are members of one or more of these ethnic groups:
+Ethnic minority ownership The business must be at least 51% owned, operated, and controlled by U.S. citizens who belong to one or more of the following groups:

 - African American